markeyser/Deployment-of-ML-Models/09-Machine-Learning-Model-Pipeline-Overview.md

 ### 4. Variable selection - Feature Selection

 After feature engineering, the next step is **features selection**.
 Why do we need to select features in the first place?
-Well there is a lot to say on why this tape is vital for modern deployment and I will cover that in a dedicated lecture in this section as well so stay tuned but in a nutshell feature selection means finding those variables that are the most predictive ones and build the mothers using only those variables instead of the entire dataset.
+Well there is a lot to say on why this tape is vital for modern deployment, and I will cover that in a dedicated lecture in this section as well, so stay tuned.
+But in a nutshell, feature selection means finding those variables that are the most predictive ones and build the mothers using only those variables instead of the entire dataset.

+### 5. Machine Learning Model building

 Finally the step that we take to like the most which is model building here we will typically build many or maybe a few different machine learning algorithms analyze their performance and choose the one or the few ones that give us the best results.